The

 Please E-mail me

-what we regard as
+what we regard as unimportant

-roots.
 Lets work

-together and share
+together and share what

-to know their
+their

 families history.